How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 Step #1: Gather Information

-Collecting detailed information about your accident is critical to building a strong case if you’re suing someone without insurance.
+Collecting detailed information about your accident is critical to building a strong case if you’re suing an uninsured driver.

 Firstly, document the date, time, and location of the accident.
 Get the uninsured driver’s details, and if they previously had insurance but it lapsed or expired, get their insurance company’s contact information to communicate with the company.
 Learn how to report a driver without auto insurance here.

-Take pictures of the accident scene, vehicle damages, and any relevant road signs.
-Good notes may also help you recall details you might forget by the time your case gets to court.Tracey L. Wells Licensed Insurance Agent & Agency Owner
+Take pictures of the accident scene, vehicle damages, and road signs.
+Write down details you might forget by the time your case gets to court.Tracey L. Wells Licensed Insurance Agent & Agency Owner

 In addition, eyewitness accounts can help establish which driver was at fault.
 Be sure to ask for any eyewitnesses’ contact information and get a statement from them.
-These are important steps to take when you’re trying to make an auto insurance claim when not at fault for an accident.
+These are important steps to take when you’re trying to make an auto insurance claim when not at fault for an accident, and suing an uninsured driver for damages.

 Step #2: Report the Accident